Shavrin/georgBot/README.md

 Fetches a random item from Georg's database.
 Template: `georg random`
 ***
+## wiki
+Fetches a random article link from the Eureka seveN Wiki.

+Template: `georg wiki`
+***
 # Backup
 Backup is done every 3 hours, all database changes and logs are sent to this repository.
 ***
 # Logging
 ***There is no god, only log ~ Confucius***

-Everything is logged to both files in the ./log folder.
+Everything is logged in the ./log folder.

 Logs are send to this repository along with the database.
 In case something goes wrong, check there.
 ***